kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - links to the periodic job (typically https://testgrid.k8s.io/sig-release-master-blocking#integration-master), filtered by the test name
 - a search in the Kubernetes bug triage tool (https://storage.googleapis.com/k8s-triage/index.html) -->

+We will create integration test(s) to ensure basic functionalities of gang-scheduling including:
+- Pods linked to the non-existing workload are not scheduled
+- Pods get unblocked when workload is created and observed by scheduler
+- Pods are not scheduled if there is no space for the whole gang

+In Beta, we will add tests to verify that deadlocks are not happening.

 - [test name](https://github.com/kubernetes/kubernetes/blob/2334b8469e1983c525c0c6382125710093a25883/test/integration/...): [integration master](https://testgrid.k8s.io/sig-release-master-blocking#integration-master?include-filter-by-regex=MyCoolFeature), [triage search](https://storage.googleapis.com/k8s-triage/index.html?test=MyCoolFeature)